UniversalViewer/universalviewer/manual/ARCHITECTURE.md

 ### 1.5 Event Handling

-The event system in the UV is divided into two parts, internal and external:
+The event system in the UV is divided into two parts, internal and external.

+For a full list of events see [EVENTS.md](EVENTS.md)

 #### 1.5.1 External Events